-You can pretty much search any golfing forum or blog and a discussion on the S7K stand-alone putter will be eagerly and passionately debated.
+You can search any golfing forum or blog and a discussion on the S7K stand-alone putter will be eagerly and passionately debated.

 We have decided to take a closer look at this club.

-Analyzing all the features, performance stats, design, and legal arguments that any serious golfer should take into consideration before thinking about using this club on the golfing greens.
+Analyzing all the features, performance stats, design, and legal arguments that any serious golfer should consider before considering using this club on the golfing greens.

 Overall, it is our opinion in this S7K standing putter review that the club is one of the most innovative and best-designed golf putters currently available today.